AstrobioMike/JPL-2023-PRISM/ACCESS-jetstream2-computing-resource-request/README.md

 ---

+> **NOTE**
+> This first way is how it was done at the time of this submission.
+The second way below is how it needed to be done after changes in 2024.

 Once approved, and logged in, needed this page (https://allocations.access-ci.org/requests) in order to transfer ACCESS credits to specific resource as detailed on this page (https://allocations.access-ci.org/use-credits-overview).
 For the appropriate allocation request, selected "Choose New Action", then "Exchange".
 On next screen, chose Indiana Jetstream2 as Resource, clicked "Add Resource", entered all credits, needed to add a comment, and then submitted.

+---
+*This is how it would be done as of 2024*

+Once approved, and logged in, needed this page (https://allocations.access-ci.org/requests) in order to transfer ACCESS credits to a specific resource.
+For the appropriate allocation/Project, selected "Credits + Resources", then the text box that initially says "Add a resrouce to your exchange...", then selected "Indiana Jetstream2 CPU", then entered the full amount available for CPU and Storage, enter a comment and then submit.
+(When I did this last, no Storage was available after getting the ACCESS credits awarded, and I needed to submit a help ticket.)

+---